Ric Thorpe: Ordained ministry

 Thorpe was ordained in the Church of England: made a deacon at Petertide 1996 (30 June) by Richard Chartres, Bishop of London at St Paul's Cathedral and ordained a priest the Petertide following (29 June 1997), by Michael Colclough, Bishop of Kensington at Holy Trinity Church, Hounslow.
 He began his ministry as a curate at Holy Trinity Brompton in the Diocese of London.
 After almost 10 years of ordained ministry, he was chosen to lead a church plant from HTB to St Paul's Church, Shadwell.
 This involved moving 100 parishioners and a number of clergy from HTB to St Paul's to revitalise the flagging church.
 He was appointed priest in charge of St Paul's with St James, Ratcliffe, in 2005 and made rector in 2010.
 From 2010 to 2014, he was also priest in charge of All Hallows, Bow.

 In addition to St Paul's, Thorpe has been involved with a further four church plants.
 Since 2012, he has been the Bishop of London's Adviser for Church Planting.
 He is a tutor in church planting at St Mellitus College, an Anglican theological college, and leader of its church planting course.

 Episcopal ministry

 In May 2015, it was announced that the See of Islington would be brought out of abeyance to create a "bishop for church plants".
 The bishop is to be based in the Diocese of London but would be free from territorial responsibilities and would work with the whole Church of England.
 On 9 July 2015, it was announced that Thorpe would be the next suffragan bishop of Islington.
 On 29 September 2015, he was consecrated a bishop by Justin Welby, Archbishop of Canterbury, at St Paul's Cathedral.

+On 24 May 2025, it was announced that Thorpe had been elected as the next Archbishop of Melbourne in the Anglican Church of Australia.

 Views

 In 2023, following the news that the House of Bishop's of the Church of England was to introduce proposals for blessing same-sex relationships, he signed an open letter which stated:

+During the Church of England's February 2023 General Synod meeting, Thorpe was one of four bishops in the house to vote against the successful proposal to introduce blessings and prayers for same-sex relationships.
+He also voted against introducing "standalone services for same-sex couples" on a trial basis during a meeting of the General Synod in November 2023; the motion passed.